Nolte: Donald Trump Won the First Debate

 It wasn’t pretty, but Trump won.

-And that’s why the corrupt media want to cancel the next two debates.
+And that’s why the corrupt media want to cancel the next two debates

+P.S.
+It’s also why the media are lying about Trump refusing to condemn white supremacists.

 Follow John Nolte on Twitter @NolteNC.
 Follow his Facebook Page here.